cdelorme/go-multiconf/readme.md

 ## sales pitch

-This library consolidates three forms of configuration (_file, cli options, and environment variables_) into a single tidy package with minimal exposed functions, exactly 450 lines of code, and zero transitive dependencies.
+This library consolidates three forms of configuration (_file, cli options, and environment variables_) into a single tidy package with minimal exposed functions, under 500 lines of code, and zero transitive dependencies.

 It comes with a complete suite of unit tests, as well as instructions further down in this document.